clld/clld/docs/resources.rst

 Views
 -----

-clld.web.views
+We distinguish two classes of views for resources:

-- index
+- index views, implemented in :py:func:`clld.web.views.index_view`, serve rendered adapters registered for the interface ``IIndex`` and a particular resource.
+They typically require a corresponding ``DataTable`` subclass to be instantiated as context object when the view is executed.
-- detail
+- detail views, implemented in :py:func:`clld.web.views.detail_view`, serve rendered adapters registered for the interface ``IRepresentation`` and a particular resource.
+The resource instance with the ``id`` passed in the request will be fetched from the database as context object of the view.

 .. _sec-resource-templates:

 Templates
 ---------

-The views associated with resources may use templates to render the response.
-In particular this is the case for the HTML index and details view.
+The adapters associated with resources may use templates to render the response.
+In particular this is the case for the HTML index and detail view.